Alastair Bruce of Crionaich: Academia

 The Bruce family funds the Lieutenant Commander Henry V Bruce Award for Hampshire Scouts which rewards inspirational young people in scouting, because of Lieutenant Commander Bruce's long term association with Hampshire Scouts.
 Bruce is also a Hampshire Scouts ambassador.

 Personal life

 Recognised in the name of Bruce of Crionaich by Lord Lyon King of Arms in 1984, on 3 July 2021, after 20 years together, Bruce was married to Stephen Knott at St John's Episcopal Church by the Bishop of Edinburgh.

-Bruce is a godfather to James Windsor, Earl of Wessex, the only son of the Duke and Duchess of Edinburgh.
+Bruce is a godfather to James, Earl of Wessex, the only son of the Duke and Duchess of Edinburgh.